 Key Planning Documents

+Other foundational planning documents include the 1989 Davis Greenway Plan, the 2001 General Plan Update, and the 2002 Davis Open Space Acquisition and Management Plan.
 The City’s long-term, land-use vision, as described in the 2001 General Plan Update, calls for a “cohesive, compact, university-oriented community surrounded by and containing farmland, greenbelts, natural habitats, and natural resources.”
 This vision was further refined in the City's 2002 Davis Open Space Acquisition and Management Plan (the "2002 A&M Plan").
 The 2002 A&M Plan identified land acquisition categories and set criteria to guide open space acquisitions by the City.
 In 2007, the City updated its acquisition priorities with information from the 1989 Davis Greenway Plan.
-Thus, the long-term vision of the City’s open-space program is rooted in 25 years of planning for open space conservation by the community.
+Thus, the long-term vision of the City’s open-space program is rooted in almost 30 years of planning for open space conservation by the community.

 For more information about these key planning documents, please refer to the Midterm Progress Report on Measure O produced by the City of Davis and the Open Space and Habitat Commission.